shichuzhu/sds/README.md

 ## How to run

 1. Modify the `mp1/config.json` file to add the appropriate IP addresses and port numbers of the VMs.
-2. Modify the `mp1/Makefile` to spawn the corresponding VMs.
+2. Refer to `vmsetup/README.md` to spawn the corresponding VMs.
+3. Add 'CS425NETID' environmental variable.
-3. `make`
+4. `make`

 ## Tricks